sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. [Monitoring and accounting]({{< ref "docs/Technical-documentation/Monitoring" >}}) is not a replacement of your standard tools for operating your infrastructure but an addition; all information collected by ScienceMesh monitoring and accounting is strictly related to ScienceMesh operations, collecting just very high-level and aggregated information.

+1. The last step is to enable the [Optional IOP/Reva Integrations]({{< ref "docs/Technical-documentation/IOP/IOP-Optional-Configs" >}}) such as CodiMD or collaborative tools.

 ## Formal steps